The Role of Positive Reinforcement in Early Childhood

 Creating a Positive Reinforcement Strategy

-2. Rewards and Incentives: While verbal praise is important, small rewards such as stickers, extra playtime, or a special privilege, can provide additional motivation for children to continue positive behavior.
+2. Rewards and Incentives: While verbal praise is important, small rewards such as stickers, extra playtime, or a special privilege, can provide additional motivation for children to continue positive behaviour.

-4. Set Clear Expectations: Make sure children understand the behaviors that are expected of them and the rewards they can earn for meeting those expectations.
+4. Set Clear Expectations: Make sure children understand the behaviours that are expected of them and the rewards they can earn for meeting those expectations.

 5. Use a Variety of Reinforcements: While verbal praise is essential, vary your reinforcement strategies.
 Combine praise with tangible rewards or new responsibilities to keep children engaged.